shinecho724/shinecho724.github.io/_posts/2020-06-05-introduction.md

 tags: [miscellaneous,]
 ---
 Thank you very much for visiting my personal blog.
-I would like to use this blog as a hub to view my scholarly and professional works, social media profiles, and, most importantly, to share research ideas for furthering collabaration.
+I would like to use this blog as a hub to view my scholarly and professional works, social media profiles, and, most importantly, to share research ideas for furthering collaboration.